Uterine Fibroid Embolization

 Risks

-UFE is a very safe method and, like other minimally invasive procedures, has significant advantages over conventional open surgery.
+UFE is a very safe method, and like other minimally invasive procedures, has significant advantages over conventional surgery.
 However, there are some associated risks, as there are with any medical procedure.
 A small number of patients have experienced infection, which usually can be controlled by antibiotics.
-There also is a less than one percent chance of injury to the uterus, potentially leading to a hysterectomy.
-These complication rates are lower than those of hysterectomy and myomectomy.
+Complication rates are lower than those of hysterectomy and myomectomy.

-The cost of UFE is similar to the cost of performing hysterectomy and myomectomy and, in one study, the hospital charges for UFE were lower that those for hysterectomy.
+The cost of UFE is similar to the cost of performing hysterectomy and myomectomy and, in one study, the hospital charges for UFE were lower than those for hysterectomy.

 Other Treatments for Fibroids

 Gynecologists perform hysterectomy and myomectomy surgery.
-Hysterectomy is the removal of the uterus and is considered major abdominal surgery.
-It requires three to four days of hospitalization and the average recovery period is six weeks.
+Hysterectomy is the removal of the uterus and is considered major surgery.
+That will require three to four days in the hospital and the average recovery period is around six weeks.

-Depending on the size and placement of the fibroids, myomectomy can be an outpatient surgery or require two to three days in the hospital.
-However, myomectomy is usually major surgery that involves cutting out the biggest fibroid or collection of fibroids and then stitching the uterus back together.
-Most women have multiple fibroids and it is not physically possible to remove all of them because it would remove too much of the uterus.
+Depending on the size and location of the fibroids, a myomectomy can be an outpatient surgery that only requires two to three days in the hospital.
+Myomectomy is surgery that involves removing the fibroids and stitching the uterus closed.
+Many women can have more than one fibroid and it is impossible to remove all of them during this procedure because it would remove too much of the uterus.
 While myomectomy is frequently successful in controlling symptoms, the more fibroids the patient has, generally, the less successful the surgery.
 In addition, fibroids may grow back several years later.

 Myomectomy, like UFE, leaves the uterus in place and may, therefore, preserve the woman’s ability to have children.